-Most of our lines of business and services, including our online store at adobe.com, Creative Cloud, Document Cloud, other hosted Digital Media offerings and our Adobe Marketing Cloud solutions, rely on hardware and services hosted and controlled directly by us or by our third-party service providers.
+Much of our business relies on hardware and services that are hosted, managed, and controlled directly by Adobe or thirdparty service providers, including our online store at adobe.com, Creative Cloud, Document Cloud, and Adobe Experience Cloud solutions.
 We do not have redundancy for all of our systems, many of our critical applications reside in only one of our data centers, and our disaster recovery planning may not account for all eventualities.
-If our business relationship with a third-party provider of hosting or content delivery services is negatively affected, or if one of our content delivery suppliers were to terminate its agreement with us, we might not be able to deliver the corresponding hosted offerings to our customers, which could subject us to reputational harm and cause us to lose customers and future business, thereby reducing our revenue.
+If our business relationship with a third-party provider of hosting or content delivery services is negatively affected, or if one of our content delivery suppliers were to terminate its agreement with us, we might not be able to deliver the corresponding hosted offerings to our customers, which could subject us to reputational harm and cause us to lose customers and future business.

-We hold large amounts of customer data, most of which is hosted in third-party facilities.
-A security incident at those facilities or ours may compromise the confidentiality, integrity or availability of customer data.
-Unauthorized access to or disclosure of data stored on our computers or our service providers' systems may be accessed through break-ins, breaches of our secure network by an unauthorized party, employee theft or misuse or other misconduct.
+We process and store significant amounts of employee and customer data, most of which is hosted by third-party service providers.
+A security incident impacting our own data centers or those controlled by our service providers may compromise the confidentiality, integrity or availability of this data.
+Unauthorized access to or disclosure of data stored by Adobe or our service providers may be accessed through break-ins, breaches of a secure network by an unauthorized party, employee theft or misuse or other misconduct.
 It is also possible that unauthorized access to or disclosure of customer data may be obtained through inadequate use of security controls by customers or employees.
-Accounts created with weak passwords could allow cyber-attackers to gain access to customer data.
-Additionally, failure by customers to remove accounts of their own employees, or the granting of accounts by the customer in an uncontrolled manner, may allow for access by former or unauthorized access to the information we possess on behalf of our customers, our operations, or if a third party were to gain unauthorized access to the information we possess on behalf of our customers, our operations, or fines.
+Accounts created with weak or recycled passwords could allow cyber-attackers to gain access to customer data.
+Additionally, failure by customers to remove accounts of their own employees, or the granting of accounts by the customer in an uncontrolled manner, may allow for access by former or unauthorized access to the information we possess on behalf of our customers, our operations could be disrupted, our reputation could be damaged and we could be subject to claims or other liabilities, regulatory investigations, or fines.
 In addition, such perceived or actual unauthorized disclosure of the information we collect or breach of our security could damage our reputation, result in the loss of customers and harm our business.

-Because of the large amount of data that our customers collect and manage using our hosted solutions, it is possible that hardware or software failures or errors in our systems (or those of our third-party service providers) could result in data loss or corruption, cause the information that we collect to be incomplete or contain inaccuracies that our customers regard as significant or cause us to fail to meet committed service levels.
+It is also possible that hardware or software failures or errors in our systems (or those of our third-party service providers) could result in data loss or corruption, cause the information that we collect or maintain to be incomplete or contain inaccuracies that our customers regard as significant or cause us to fail to meet committed service levels.
 Furthermore, our ability to collect and report data may be delayed or interrupted by a number of factors, including access to the Internet, the failure of our network or software systems, security breaches or significant variability in visitor traffic on customer websites.
 In addition, computer viruses or other malware may harm our systems, causing us to lose data, and the transmission of computer viruses or other malware could expose us to litigation.
 We may also find, on occasion, that we cannot deliver data and reports to our customers in near real time because of a number of factors, including significant spikes in customer activity on their websites or failures of our network or software.
 If we supply inaccurate information or experience interruptions in our ability to capture, store and supply information in near real time or at all, our reputation could be harmed and we could lose customers, or we could be found liable for damages or incur other losses.